 https://maps.app.goo.gl/KEgkJ4pBPSxtWKeZ9

-Former Northeast Park is where Tom and friends played as children.
-It was renamed Tom Petty Park Oct.
+Former Northeast Park is where Tommy Petty and friends played as children.
+It was renamed Tom Petty Park on Oct.
 20, 2018, what would have been Tom's 68th birthday.
-The City of Gainesville videorecorded the unveiling ceremony, where you can watch here:
+The City of Gainesville videorecorded the unveiling ceremony, which you can watch here:

 https://www.youtube.com/watch?v=nbwl5tVZ9go